 • Free parking coordinates: 43.193926603375054, 19.08966032521709

-• The hike is quite easy, with a slight elevation gain.
-It takes about 30-40 minutes from the parking lot to the summit.
+• This is an easy hike with minimal elevation gain.
+It takes about 30-40 minutes from the parking lot to reach the summit.

 Сurevac Durmitor